rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 NOTE: TIP: The discovery process may take several moments.
 To minimize search time, provide as many search parameters as possible.

+NOTE: TIP: During Bluetooth discovery, be sure to set the printer to "discover mode."

 If a printer's Bluetooth MAC address is known, it can be specified as a `deviceAddress` using the `options` parameter, as below.

+NOTE: The Bluetooth MAC address consists of six groups of two hexadecimal digits separated by colons.

 Sample JavaScript code:
 	:::javascript